raihanvaheed/Resu.Me/README.md

 # Resu.Me

 We are students studying at the University of Waterloo.
 One of the key features fo our program is the Co-op program which allows us to work in the middle of our education.
 However being a student and a job seeker at the same time can be very difficult.
 One of the problems students face in their job search in an inadequate résumé.
 Hence we aimed to create an application with feattures to help improve student résumés.
-As of January 17th 2020, ur features are:
+As of January 17th 2020, our features are:

 ## Features:
 1. Keyword Match and Replace